marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-for-directory-search.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: directory, options, options, directory search, search path, INCLUDE directive, directive, INCLUDE

 .. _directory-options:

-.. index:: directory, options

-.. index:: options, directory search

-.. index:: search path

-.. index:: INCLUDE directive

-.. index:: directive, INCLUDE

 Options for directory search
 ****************************